willemsrb/simple-jta/README.md

 ### Configuring the database connection
-A JDBC datasource is not suited to participate in distributed (JTA) transactions.
-To handle that an application needs to use a JDBC XA datasource.
+A 'normal' JDBC datasource/connection is not suited to participate in distributed (JTA) transactions.
+To handle that an application needs to use a JDBC XA datasource/connection.
 However, most application frameworks only work on datasources and not on XA datasources.
 Fortunately a JDBC XA datasource only exposes some methods that only need to be called by the transaction manager and ultimately exposes a 'normal' JDBC connection.
 Therefor Simple JTA provides an adapter that wraps a XA datasource, handles the transaction manager methods and exposes a 'normal' JDBC datasource.
 ```
     <!-- Vendor provided XA DataSource -->
     <bean name="xaDataSource" class="org.hsqldb.jdbc.pool.JDBCXADataSource">